 Drug detox at Priory Group

-If you are struggling with a drug addiction, an important first step in your addiction treatment journey may be for you to undergo a medically assisted withdrawal detoxification or ‘detox’ programme, before you commence with comprehensive addiction therapy.
+If you are struggling with a drug addiction, an important first step in your addiction treatment journey may be for you to undergo a medically assisted withdrawal drug detoxification or ‘detox’ programme, before you commence with comprehensive addiction therapy.
 Detox is the process by which toxic substances are systematically broken down or passed out of the body as part of a comprehensive, medically assisted programme.
-Essentially, the goal of detox at Priory is to:
+Essentially, the goal of drug detox at Priory is to:

 - Remove all traces of harmful and addictive substances from the body